Cancer Research Debunks That E-Cigs Are A Gateway to Smoking

 - The 20% of children who had ever smoked were 3.5 times more likely to try e-cigarettes as well.

-It all seems clear cut then, fewer children are trying cigarettes and even less are trying e-cigarettes.
+It all seems fairly clear cut then, fewer children are trying cigarettes and even less are trying e-cigarettes.

 So how did the media get the wrong end of the stick?